janberges/ebmb/README.txt

-E B _ i s o
+E B _ l o c a l

-This  programs  solves  the  isotropic Eliashberg  equations  for  the  Hubbard- Holstein model.
-The names  of the parameter files to be  processed are passed as command-line arguments.
-The required file format is exemplified by 'example.in'.
+This program solves the Eliashberg equations for local self-energies.

+For further information typeset and read 'manual.tex'.

 I n s t a l l a t i o n

 Simply run 'make', provided recent versions of Fortran compiler and Make utility are installed.
 Compiler preferences may be adjusted in the Makefile.

-M a n u a l

-The Einstein frequency  'omegaE', the Electron-phonon coupling  'lambda' and the Coulomb pseudo-potential 'mu*',  which must be given in the  parameter file, are understood as variables of the critical temperature

-       omegaE           1.04 (1 + lambda)
-  Tc = ------ exp ------------------------------
-       1.2 kB     mu* + 0.62 lambda mu* - lambda

-according to McMillan (1968) and Dynes (1972).

 A c k n o w l e d g m e n t